On Some Local Geometry of Bi-Contact Structures: Conclusion and Further Work

 \section{Conclusion and Further Work}

 We have demonstrated that bi-contact structures under bi-contactomorphisms admit non-trivial local invariants.
 The invariant of primary concern is the function $C$ and its derivatives.
-We found a local normal form in a special case and demonstrated a Cartan style function count for initial data needed to determine a bi-contactomorphism in case $C$ is constant.
+We found local normal forms in special cases and demonstrated a Cartan style function count for initial data needed to determine a bi-contactomorphism in case $C$ is constant.
 Finally, we presented some invariant metric calculations and explored some local geometry of foliations determined by $\omega^3$.

 There are many ways to generalize this study of the local geometry of bi-contact structures.
 One may increase the dimension and the number of independent contact structures and study similar types of diffeomorphisms as bi-contactomorphisms.
-The first author has already made some progress in this case.
-Also, in upcoming work, the first author will also demonstrate a relationship between Beltrami fields, Anosov flows, and bi-contact structures.
-Notably, Theorem \ref{normal-form} yields a normal form for special types of projectively Anosov flows.
+The first author and the author of \cite{Jackman-Bi-Contact} are now working on projects that both generalize bi-contact geometry and find connections between bi-contact geometry and other research areas of intrigue.

 Finally, although this work is primarily local in nature, there are many interesting questions around finding compact examples of each of the bi-contactomorphism classes induced by an invariant $C$.
+Moreover, as hinted with the Pfaffian computation, it may be possible to discern global topological properties via the Chern-Gauss-Bonnet theorem for manifolds with ends determined by the invariant function $C$.